MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 # Purchase and manage app subscriptions and licenses

 This article helps you understand the user's app purchase experience in Teams.
 Users can purchase subscriptions and manage licenses from the Microsoft Teams Store for an individual, team, or an organization.
-As a developer, you can bring out the purchase experience detailed in this article.
+As a developer, you can bring out the purchase experience for your app as detailed in this article.

 ## Subscription experience

-Here's the end user experience to purchase a subscription plan for a Teams app:
+Here's the user experience to purchase a subscription plan for a Teams app:

 1. In Teams, select **Apps** > **Manage apps and purchases**.